What Are the Best Shanghai Foods to Try? Discover the Must-Taste Dishes!

 Huaihai Road Area Shanghai|1.35km from downtown

-Opened in 2023, the MoYu Movie Hotel (Shanghai People's Square Nanjing West Road subway station) is a great accommodation choice in Shanghai.
-Boasting a convenient location, the hotel is just 5km from Shanghai Railway Station and 13km from Shanghai Hongqiao International Airport.
-Transportation around the city is also convenient, with Middle Huaihai Road Metro Station within walking distance.
-There is no shortage of things to see in the area, with the Shanghai Bus Tour, Moller Villa and People's Square all nearby.
+Opened in 2023, the MoYu Movie Hotel (Shanghai People's Square Nanjing West Road subway station) offers travelers a pleasant stay in Shanghai, whether for business or leisure purposes.
+Traveling to the hotel is easy with Shanghai Railway Station located approximately 5km away and Shanghai Hongqiao International Airport roughly 13km away.
+The closest major public transportation, Middle Huaihai Road Metro Station, is only 400m away.
+With multiple attractions nearby including Moller Villa, Paradox Museum Shanghai and Sinan Mansions, guests will find plenty to keep themselves occupied.
 When guests have some time on their hands they can make use of the onsite facilities.
 When it comes to Shanghai hotels, the MoYu Movie Hotel (Shanghai People's Square Nanjing West Road subway station) is highly regarded for its excellent facilities.
-For guests traveling as a couple, this hotel is consistently one of the most popular choices.
+This hotel is a popular accommodation for couples.

 Hongqiao International Airport Area Shanghai|15.59km from downtown

-The Hyatt House Shanghai Hongqiao CBD is an ideal spot for travelers wanting to discover the city.
+The Hyatt House Shanghai Hongqiao CBD provides a great place for travelers to relax after a busy day.
 Visitors to Shanghai will find that the Hyatt House Shanghai Hongqiao CBD is a fantastic accommodation choice.
-The hotel is conveniently located just 900m from Shanghai Hongqiao Railway Station and 4km from Shanghai Hongqiao International Airport.
-Being just minutes away from Hongqiao Railway Station Metro Station allows guests to explore the city with ease.
-Seeing Shanghai's sights from this hotel is easy with Marvel Cinematic Universe Heroes Exhibition China · Shanghai, National Exhibition and Convention Center(Shanghai) and IKart Karting Club all close by.
-After a long day of sightseeing, guests can retire to the comfort of the hotel.
-This Shanghai hotel features parking on site.
-When it comes to Shanghai hotels, the Hyatt House Shanghai Hongqiao CBD is highly regarded for its excellent facilities.
-This hotel is the usual choice for a large number of business travelers.
+The hotel is only 900m from Shanghai Hongqiao Railway Station and 2km from Shanghai Hongqiao International Airport, giving guests a number of convenient transportation options.
+Just a short walk from Hongqiao Railway Station Metro Station, traveling to most city destinations is a breeze.
+Seeing Shanghai's sights from this hotel is easy with Marvel Cinematic Universe Heroes Exhibition China · Shanghai, Jincheng Yifei Ming Art Museum and UK-The BBC EARTH Digital Image Exhibition of Polar Creatures all close by.
+When guests have some time on their hands they can make use of the onsite facilities.
+For those driving themselves, parking is provided on site.
+Germaphobes can rest easy - the level of cleanliness is highly rated at this hotel.
+This hotel is particularly popular with those traveling on business.

 Show more